 Explore Bharatpur tour packages

 Also known as Vembanad Bird Sanctuary, Kumarakom Bird Sanctuary, nestled in Kottayam district, is the ultimate ornithologist’s paradise in Kerala backwaters and one of the best places to go for bird watching in India.

 The village of Kumarakom is a cluster of little islands on the Vembanad Lake, and this tiny water region is a part of the Kuttanad region.
-The region is home for local birds such as the waterfowl, cuckoo, owl egret, heron and the water duck.
-Migratory birds such as the Siberian Stork, Flycatchers, Larks and Teal.
+The region is home to local birds such as the waterfowl, cuckoo, owl egret, heron, and the water duck.
+Migratory birds such as the Siberian Stork, Flycatchers, Larks, and Teal.

 3. Salim Ali Bird Sanctuary, Goa

 Situated along the western tip of the Chorao Island in Goa, the Salim Ali Bird Sanctuary is indeed a paradise for ornithologists, birds & nature lovers.
 Spanned across 1.8 square kilometers of area, it boasts of being the only bird sanctuary in Goa.